cpbirch/balls/README.md

 	- Make weather conditions based on some statistics and not just simple thresholds.
 	- Blame animations. (to be switched off by default)
-	- Remove local storage dependency. (may move down on priority)
 	- Webcam/Mic input.
 (I have a cunning plan)
 	- Interactive balls. (low on priority, its a radiator first)
 	- Statistics (Eg. who broke the most builds.
 If your team member, takes this personally, then .... switch if off.)
 	- Highlight inactive builds. (and not just by making them gray).
 	- Display FPS (this is easy, should have done it from the start).
 	- Special animations for when A Build breaks way too many times.(Can build on this for other scenarios.)
-	- Rewrite the entire thing in clojurescript.

 ### Known issues